-The principle of only having a fixed salary applies to more than 97 per cent of the Group's employees, and is applied without exception to executive officers, all staff who decide on the Bank's granting of credits, and employees in the Bank's control functions.
+The principle of only having a fixed salary applies to 98 per cent of the Group's employees, and is applied without exception to executive officers, all staff who decide on the Bank's granting of credits, and employees in the Bank's control functions.

-Principles for remuneration to executive officers - referred to as Executive Directors at Handelsbanken
+Principles for remuneration to executive officers

-The shareholders at the AGM decide on guidelines for remuneration to the CEO and other executive officers, who at Handelsbanken are now designated Executive Directors.
-For the AGM guidelines from 2014, see the Annual general meeting 2014 section on page 53.
+The shareholders at the AGM decide on guidelines for remuneration to the Group Chief Executive and other executive officers.
+The guidelines are applied to the Group Chief Executive, Executive Vice Presidents, other Executive Directors, and any members of the Handelsbanken Board who are also employees of the Bank.
+For the AGM guidelines from 2015, see the Annual general meeting 2015 section on page 53.

-The Board decides on remuneration to the officers who are subject to the AGM's remuneration guidelines, as stated in the previous paragraph, a total of 21 individuals (as at 31 December 2014).
-The Board also determines remuneration for officers with main responsibility for the control functions: Compliance, Internal Audit and Risk Control.
+The Board decides on remuneration to the officers who are subject to the AGM's remuneration guidelines (with the exception of the two Board members who are Handelsbanken employees), a total of 23 individuals (as at 31 December 2015).
+The Board also decides on remuneration for officers with main responsibility for the control functions: Compliance, Internal Audit and Risk Control.

-Remuneration to the CEO and other Executive Directors is paid only in the form of fixed salary and pension provisions, and also customary benefits such as a company car.
+In accordance with guidelines from the AGM, remuneration is paid only in the form of fixed salary and pension provisions, and also customary benefits such as a company car.
 Following a special decision by the Board, Handelsbanken can provide housing as part of the remuneration.
 No variable remuneration is paid, nor are there any agreements on severance pay.
-The period of notice on the part of the officer is a maximum of six months, and on the part of Handelsbanken a maximum of twelve months or, if the Bank terminates the contract later than five years after the person becomes a member of the group of Executive Directors, the period of notice is a maximum of 24 months.
+The period of notice on the part of the officer is a maximum of six months, and on the part of Handelsbanken a maximum of twelve months or, if the Bank terminates the contract later than five years after the person becomes a member of the group of executive officers, the period of notice is a maximum of 24 months.

-According to the AGM guidelines, the retirement age for new executive officers is 65 years of age.
+According to the AGM guidelines, the retirement age for new officers is normally 65 years of age.
 For officers who remain in their positions after reaching standard retirement age, a mutual period of notice of no more than six months applies.

-Executive Directors receive an allocation in Handelsbanken's profit-sharing scheme Oktogonen on the same conditions as all other employees of the Bank and are also entitled to convert salary to pension on the same conditions as other employees.
+These officers receive an allocation in Handels-banken's profit-sharing scheme Oktogonen on the same conditions as all other employees of the Bank and are also entitled to convert salary to pension on the same conditions as other employees.
 Note G8 on pages 108-111 provides further information about remuneration to executive officers.
-External fees such as fees for serving on the boards of other companies on behalf of the Bank must be paid in to the Bank.
+Fees for serving on the boards of other companies on behalf of the Bank are to be paid to the Bank.

-Ahead of the 2015 AGM, guidelines will be proposed for remuneration and other terms of employment for executive officers of Handelsbanken that are essentially unchanged.
+Ahead of the 2016 AGM, the Board proposes the following guidelines for remuneration and other terms of employment for the executive officers of Handelsbanken.
+The guidelines shall not affect the remuneration previously decided for executive officers.